stahlmanDesign/stahlmandesign-website/stahlmandesign-react/README.md

 ## Build mode for deployment

 - `npm run build` creates a `build` folder
-- upload build folder and `server.js` to website
+- upload build folder to website and on local machine:
+- `scp ...localpath/build root@159.203.16.127:/var/www/html/stahlmandesign.com/stahlmandesign-react/`
+- ssh to remove server and `forever start server.js`  will start serving built app on port 3000 (defined in server.js)
-- on website, `nodemon server.js` will start serving built app on port 3000 (defined in server.js)
+- to stop `forever stop server.js`  will start serving built app on port 3000 (defined in server.js)

--  NOTE: may need to kill node processes running from last deploy.
+-  NOTE: can also kill node processes running from last deploy if `forever stop` doesn't work or if used another process manager.
 Second number is process (PID); kill individual process where PID is replaced with the number

 		ps aux | grep node
 		kill -9 PID